litedefi/docs/content/litepaper.md

 **The oracle**

 The value of all synthetic assets in the Oikos system are currently determined by oracles that push price feeds on-chain.
 It uses an algorithm with a variety of sources to form an aggregate value for each asset.
-The price feeds are currently supplied by both Chainlink’s independent node operators and Oikos, and will soon all be supplied by Chainlink.
+The price feeds are currently supplied by Oikos, and will soon all be supplied by Chainlink.

 ## Current Risks and Risk Mitigation Strategies